kirillvikhlyaev/todo_extractor/README.md

 <img src="assets/demo_md.PNG" alt="theory" width="80%"/>
 </p>

+> ⚠️ To fetch TODO, you need the line to start with "// TODO:"

 ## What are the advantages of MD file?

 1. A table is generated in the md file, where one row is one file, which is convenient for perception